Breinify/brein-api-library-python/documentation/snippets/activity.md

 > ```python
-> # Create a user you are interested in with their email and last name
+> # Create a user you are interested in with their information
 > example_user = breinify.user(email="ziggy@email.com",
 >                              firstname="David",
 >                              dateofbirth="1/18/1974",